×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Malaysia can seem daunting, but there are several resources available to help.
 A good first step would be to search online for rental listings that offer the exact features, area, and price range that you are looking for.
 Additionally, if you are relocating to Malaysia, you could contact relocation or rental agencies that specialize in Malaysia and ask for their assistance.
 Another option is to contact real estate agents and inquire about available rental units in your desired location, or to check out popular expat websites or Facebook groups where people offer listings and discuss rental opportunities.
-Finally, classified ads and local publications offer listings of accommodations for rent too," commented one expat who made the move to Malaysia.
+Finally, classified ads and local publications offer listings of accommodations for rent too," replied a member in Malaysia.

 What is a typical expat home or apartment like in Malaysia?